cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

   If the Application Gateway is created successfully, `New-AG.ps1` will output the public IP address of the AG.

-  * Example for a single certificate:
+  * Example of the expected inputs and outputs for a single certificate:

     ```
     Input your location (e.g. East Asia): East Asia